mindkin/hourfleet/docs/configure-branding.md

 ## Images

 All images must be hosted on your own web sites, and access to those images must be public (without authentication).

-Prefer links to images that are accessible over HTTPS (https://) to avoid browser imposed issues displaying non-secure images from your secure Hourfleet site.
+**HTTPS Access**: Prefer links to images that are accessible over HTTPS (https://) to avoid browser imposed issues displaying non-secure images from your secure Hourfleet site.

+**Keep Them Small:** Images can be very large in data size (i.e. bytes).
+We recommend that all images are as close to their minimum sizes (listed below) otherwise they will make your users experience in the App much slower, particularly on mobile phones.
-All image sizes can be provided in higher values as long as their aspect ratios remain the same.
+> Note: All image sizes can be provided in higher values as long as their aspect ratios remain the same.

-> Note: consider that your images will be presented against the colors that you choose in the 'Styles' section.
+**Contrast:** consider that your images will be presented against the colors that you choose in the 'Styles' section.
 Use a transparent background, and anti-aliasing for those background colors.
 We recommend that you test your images on the site and optimize the presentation from there.

 | Seo                 | Size                                     |
 | ---------------------- | ---------------------------------------- |